onqtam/headjack/src/moderation.md

 by default, if you don't have a handle, your comments aren't seen by everyone but only by the ones who own the content.
 They get to see everything and only if they quote-retweet you do others se your activity. and if they follow you they will see your posts always

-by default, if you don't have a handle, your comments aren't seen by everyone but only by the ones who own the content.
-They get to see everything and only if they `uote-retweet you do others se your activity. and if they follow you they will see your posts always

 https://blog.twitter.com/en_us/topics/company/2022/introducing-our-crisis-misinformation-policy